 Corfu (CFU) plus the Saranda ferry

 Fly into Corfu, Greece, and take the high-speed ferry to Saranda.
-The crossing is 25 to 30 minutes and costs €10 to €24 ($11–$26 USD) per person.
-Up to 13 sailings per day in peak summer.
+The crossing runs 25 to 30 minutes and costs €10 to €24 ($11–$26) per person, with up to 13 sailings a day in peak summer.
 This saves four to five hours versus flying to Tirana and driving south.

 • Operators: Finikas Lines, Ionian Seaways, Albania Luxury Ferries